esyker/EmbeddedSystems/README.md

 The requesites were the utilization of communication and synchronization mechanisms between tasks, in the context of concurrent applications, and should familiarize with other embedded systems characteristics such as:
 - access devices using simple digital input/output lines or network/buses such as I2C (Inter Integrated Circuit) or SPI (Serial Peripheral Interface);
 - save information in non-volatile memory devices (EEPROM);
 - utilization of analog-digital conversion;
 - programming timers;
 - use interrupts;
-- use of serial communication RS232.
+- use of serial communication RS232;
-- energy consumption, resorting to operation modes that will allow as much as possible to increase system autonomy
+- energy consumption, resorting to operation modes that will allow as much as possible to increase system autonomy;

 ### Part 2 Statement
 ***Check the project part 2 statement in Project_part2.pdf***